Sparsh-Prabhakar/Quiz-App/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
+This project is a one page quiz app which also calculates score based on choices like a personality finder

 A few resources to get you started if this is your first Flutter project: